dvdbox/algo-implem/README.md

-My own algorithm implementations from scratch
+A list of popular machine learning algorithm that I implemented from scratch.